amplience/amplience-bigcommerce-catalyst/docs/amplience/existing-catalyst-app.md

 ## Using a Visualization page

-If you would like to Visualise Amplience content then you will need to provide a Visualization page route.
+If you would like to Visualize Amplience content then you will need to provide a Visualization page route.
 To do this:

 Install Visualization dependencies: